sav-che/TL-2/Authors/Saussure, Horace Bénédict de {std. Saussure}.md

-> [!cite] BHL link: this entry starts at [page 70](https://www.biodiversitylibrary.org/item/104077#page/84/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 70](https://www.biodiversitylibrary.org/page/33333209) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Saussure, Horace Bénédict de (1740-1799), Swiss (Genève) naturalist; professor of philosophy at Genève 1762-1786; travelled extensively in the Alps and other parts of Central and Southern Europe between 1758 and 1779, especially interested in geology and meteorology; ascended Mont Blanc 1787. (*Saussure*).
+Saussure, Horace Bénédict de (1740-1799), Swiss (Genève) naturalist; professor of philosophy at Genève 1762-1786; travelled extensively in the Alps and other parts of Central and Southern Europe between 1758 and 1779, especially interested in geology and meteorology; ascended Mont Blanc 1787.
+**Abbreviated name**: *Saussure*

 #### Herbarium and types